DaisyBrumit/beta_diversity_testing/README.md

 project dedicated to testing phylogenetically aware beta diversity metrics proposed by Rob Knight's lab ([publication link](https://pubmed.ncbi.nlm.nih.gov/35477286/))

 ## Repository Navigation
 This repository is organized by 2 main categories: general scripts and study-specific content.
 The `scripts` directory contains scripts meant for general use by all or some studies used in this project.
-They contain slurm/bash, R, and python scripts (potentially to later include java).
 Other directories are named for studies by their authors' surnames.
 Contents of each are detailed below.
-All .sh (SLURM) scripts are meant to be run from the HPC cluster but can be repurposed for general use to run from a local command line.
+All .sh (SLURM) scripts are meant to be run using a SLURM scheduler but can be repurposed for general use to run from a local command line.

-In practice, the scripts are meant to be run from in command line with a directory that is 1 position above any directory that will hold *all* study-specific content.
+Scripts are meant to be run from command line with a directory that is 1 position above the `scripts` and study-specific directories.
 When any shell script accepts a <target directory> argument, this directory should always point to the study-specific directory.
-For all examples, assume I am working from a fiel system organized as shown below, where `working directory` is where all automated scripts are stored, `greengenes` is where gg reference data is stored, and `my_study` is where all files related to the "my_study" study is stored.
-All .sh scripts are written for use with a SLURM scheduler.
+For all examples, assume I am working from a file system organized as shown below, where `working directory` is where I type my commands, `scripts` is where I access scripts, and `my_study` is where all files related to the "my_study" study is stored.

 ![image](https://user-images.githubusercontent.com/82405964/231242766-c6f1a68c-16df-489b-9273-ddcb8b39cf56.png)

 ### Scripts
-**0_ref_to_Q2.sh**

-Import reference sequence and taxonomy data into qiime artifacts for downstream use.
-NOT CURRENTLY IN USE AS DIFFERENT REFERENCE METHODS ARE EXECUTED IN SCRIPT `2_insertionTree_Q2.sh `
-- input: reference taxonomy file (tab separated textfile)
-- input: reference sequence file (fasta format)
-- input: reference tree file (newick format)
-- output: `refSeqs.qza` qiime2 FeatureTable[Sequence] artifact for sequences to target directory
-- output: `refTaxonomy.qza` FeatureTable[Taxonomy] artifact for taxonomy to target directory

-To run: `sbatch 0_ref_to_Q2.sh <target directory> <reference sequence file> <reference taxonomy file> <reference tree file>`

-Example: `sbatch 0_ref_to_Q2.sh my_study/ greengene/99_otus.fasta greengene/99_otu_taxonomy.txt greengene/99_otus.tree`

 **1_myData_to_Q2.sh**

 Import sequence, meta-, and count data into qime artifacts for downstream use.
-- input: dada2 count table (or some other count table recognized by qiime)in BIOM format
+- input:
+  - dada2 count table in BIOM format.
+To convert to biom format, reference `dada_to_biom.sh` in the supplemental scripts directory.
-- input: fasta file with sequences found in count table **(if not supplied, there is a script to deal with this)**
+  - fasta file with sequences found in count table.
+If not supplied, reference `dada_to_fasta.py` in the supplemental scripts directory.
-- input: tsv/txt file with associated metadata
+  - tsv/txt file with associated metadata
+- output:
-- output: `freqTable.qza` & `freqTable.qzv` qiime2 FeatureTable[Frequency] type and visual
+  - `freqTable.qza` & `freqTable.qzv` qiime2 FeatureTable[Frequency] type and visual
-- output: `seqTable.qza` & `seqTable.qzv` qiime2 FeatureData[Sequence] type and visual
+  - `seqTable.qza` & `seqTable.qzv` qiime2 FeatureData[Sequence] type and visual
-- output: `meta.qzv` visual artifact for metadata
+  - `meta.qzv` visual artifact for metadata
-- output: `meta.txt` a renamed replica of the orignal metadata file (if not already named as such) to reduce need for extra input arguments in future scripts
+  - `meta.txt` a renamed replica of the orignal metadata file for uniform input to future scripts

 To run: `sbatch 1_myData_to_Q2.sh <directory path> <sequence file> <count data file> <metadata file>`